 - How to choose: avoid over shiny apples as these are often polished with wax!

 - How to store: for the utmost flavour, keep apples in a cool, dark place and avoid the fridge if possible as chilling them dulls their full flavour.

 Fun French Expression Using Apples

 “Elle est tombée dans les pommes“

-means She fainted (literally translated, she fell in the apples)
+is a familiar expression meaning She fainted (literally translated, she fell in the apples).

 - Golden – best for most cooking and patisserie, especially as keeps its shape after baking.
 Not acidic, crunchy, naturally sweet but lacking in flavour.
 Great for apple tarts, pies, crumbles, tarte tatin.
 Pommes flambées: roast at 220°C in a little butter and sugar then flambé in Calvados;